Claudio Pätz

 Claudio Pätz (born 1 July 1987) is a Swiss curler from Uster.
-He won gold medal with the Swiss team at the 2013 European Curling Championships in Stavanger and a bronze medal at the 2014 World Men's Curling Championship as the alternate for the Swiss team.
+He won a bronze medal at the 2018 Winter Olympics, a gold medal with the Swiss team at the 2013 European Curling Championships in Stavanger and a bronze medal at the 2014 World Men's Curling Championship as the alternate for the Swiss team.
 He competed at the 2013 World Curling Championships, and at the 2014 Winter Olympics in Sochi.

 Personal life

 Pätz is employed as an accountant. and is married.
-His sister is the 2012, 2015, 2019, 2021 and 2022 world champion curler Alina Pätz.
+His sister is world champion curler, Alina Pätz.